Panoramic shot of the WU Campus

 University city with tradition

-Around 190,000 students at ten universities, five universities of applied sciences and five private universities also make Vienna a KnowledgeCity.
+Around 190,000 students at nine universities, six universities of applied sciences and eight private universities also make Vienna a KnowledgeCity.
 It is the second-largest in the German-speaking countries after Berlin.
 Many universities and faculties occupy venerable old buildings, where outstanding academic achievements have been produced for centuries.
 Others are part of the modern city of Vienna: with the construction of the new campus of the Vienna University of Economics and Business Administration to a "green building" concept, a unique campus has been created that offers students and teaching staff optimal surroundings for education and research.

 Pivotal point